≡ Menu

 Minimums pay social housing rent.
 Moderates and Comfortables are assumed to have paid off their mortgages by retirement.

-But today’s retirees don’t think the next generation will be so fortunate:
+But today’s retirees aren’t sure the next generation will be so fortunate:

-Personally, I think we’ve fallen short as a country on this.
+Personally, I think we’ve fallen short as a country on home ownership.
 It’s the height of hypocrisy to hoover up housing stock and lock future generations out of the market by failing to build.

-Meanwhile, up-and-coming generations are meant to bankroll the NHS, long-term care, State Pensions, and clean up the climate crisis.
+It’s creating generational divides that put social cohesion at risk – even as up-and-coming generations are still meant to bankroll the NHS, long-term care, State Pensions, and cleaning up the climate crisis.

 Back to retirement, and divorce looms large as a catastrophic roll of the dice in the game of housing snakes and ladders:

-Divorce is sometimes mentioned in Monevator comments as a third-party calamity.
-But reading a first-hand account really drove home the awfulness of the situation to me.
+Divorce is often mentioned by readers in the Monevator comments as a third-party calamity.
 (Excuse me while I google ‘thoughtful gifts’.)

-Speaking of unhappy endings that I’d rather not think about…
+Speaking of unhappy endings I’d rather not think about…

 Body disposal etiquette

 Mrs Accumulator is under instruction to pop me out with the bins.
-She says she will put me in the freezer so she can still chat to me.
+But she says she will put me in the freezer so she can still chat to me.

 We’re gonna need a bigger freezer.